 Fraunhofer theory describes the portion of light deflection that occurs exclusively as a result of diffraction.

 If light encounters an obstacle for example a particle this results amongst other things in diffraction.
-If the incoming light is parallel (even wave fronts), this is referred to as Fraunhofer diffraction.
-This is always the case if the light source is located at infinity or is ”shifted“ there by a lens.
+If light falls on an obstacle or an opening, then diffraction and interference effects occur.
+If the incident light falls parallel (even wave fronts), then you speak of Fraunhofer diffraction.
+This is always the case if the light source is at infi nity or is “shifted” there by a lens.

-Since for sufficiently large particles the light deflection is dominated by diffraction, Fraunhofer theory can be used for particle size distribution down to the lower micrometre range.
-One major advantage of Fraunhofer theory lies in the fact that no knowledge of the optical properties of the examined material is required.
+Since the light defl ection by diffraction is dominant for suffi ciently large particles, the Fraunhofer theory can be applied for particle size measurement down into the lower micrometre range.
+A great advantage of the Fraunhofer theory is that no knowledge is necessary of the optical characteristics of the analysed material.